Benjamin-Connelly/powershell-port-scanner/README.md

 # PowerShell TCP Port Scanner

 This PowerShell script provides a flexible and efficient TCP port scanning tool.
-It allows you to scan individual hosts across multiple ports or port ranges.
+It allows you to scan individual hosts or subnets across multiple ports or port ranges, with options for ping checks and ping-only scans.

 ## Features

-- Scan individual hosts
+- Scan individual hosts or subnets (CIDR notation supported)
 - Specify individual ports or port ranges to scan
 - Option to scan common ports or top 20 ports
 - Option to display only open ports
+- Ping check before port scanning (default behavior)
+- Option to skip ping check and scan all hosts
+- Ping-only scan option to quickly check for live hosts
 - Efficient asynchronous port scanning

 ## Usage